Welcome to Efficient Labs

 The Pin Mapper turns that decision into a click-and-drop exercise: pick a feature like a sensor bus or a serial port, see only the pins that can host it, and get an immediate warning if your choice clashes with another assignment.
 A companion mode handles clock planning, so the same tool covers both "where does this signal live" and "how fast does it run."
 It removes a major early hurdle when starting a new project on the E1.

-EVK Getting Started
+EVK Getting Started Guide

 A guided first-day experience for any developer opening the E1x EVK box for the first time.
 Instead of asking them to chase down a wiki or a PDF, this tool walks them step by step from plugging in the board to seeing their first program run, with a live photo of the board that lights up the relevant switch or connector at each step.